srp33/docker_u54/README.md

     -t 10
 ```

-A variety of arguments must be specified:
+A variety of arguments must be specified, as described below:

 * The first three arguments (each beginning with `-v`) specify [volumes](https://docs.docker.com/storage/volumes).
 Volumes enable data to be shared between the host operating system and the Docker container.
-The path specified before each colon  indicates a directory on the host; the path specified after the colon indicates the corresponding directory within the container (this is static; please do not change it).
+The path specified before each colon indicates a directory on the host; the path specified after the colon indicates the corresponding directory within the container (these are static; please do not change them).
     - In the example above, the first volume specifies the location of the reference genome.
 This should be a directory that contains a FASTA file (can be gzipped) and the index for the reference genome.
 If the index does not already exist, our scripts will create it using `samtools`.
     - The second volume specifies the directory where input files are stored (in this case, FASTQ files).
     - The third volume specifies the directory where output files will be stored after the scripts have been executed.
-* The `--user` argument identifies the user under which the container should be executed on the host (before the colon) and within the container (after the colon).
+* The `--user` argument identifies the user and group under which commands should be executed within the container.
+You should be able to leave this as is (if you are running on a Linux machine).
-* The `--rm` argument indicates that Docker should automatically
-clean up the container and remove its file system when the container exits.
+* The `--rm` argument indicates that Docker should automatically clean up the container and remove its file system when the container exits.
-* `srp33/somatic_wgs` is the name (tag) of the Docker image; `latest` is the version tag associated with this image.
+* `srp33/somatic_wgs` is the name (tag) of the Docker image; `latest` is a version tag associated with this image.
-* The remaining arguments are specific to the task of using `bwa mem` to align FASTQ files to the
+* The remaining arguments are specific to the task of using `bwa mem` to align FASTQ files to the reference genome.
-reference genome.
     - The first argument (`-r`) indicates the name of a FASTA file that the user wishes to use as a reference genome.
-    - The `-s1` and `-s2` arguments indicate the names of the FASTQ files that will be aligned; these files should be stored in the volume specified above and should represent the first and second side of the paired-end reads, respectively.
+    - The `-s1` and `-s2` arguments indicate the names of the FASTQ files that will be aligned; these files should be stored in the input_data volume specified above and should represent the first and second side of the paired-end reads, respectively.
-    - The `-t` argument indicates the number of threads/cores that should be used during alignment; this argument is optional.
+    - The `-t` argument indicates the number of threads/cores that should be used during alignment; this argument should be a positive integer and is optional.
-    - The `-o` argument indicates the name of the outputted `bam` file (extension should be included)
+    - The `-o` argument indicates the name of the `bam` file that will be created (extension should be included).

 ## Feedback